Men’s Style Guide 2017

 Many thanks to Peter Minkoff for this outlook on Men’s Style & Fashion Trends 2017

 Peter Minkoff is a fashion stylist and a writer located in Brisbane, Australia.
 After graduating from Australian Institute of Creative Design, he worked as a trend forecaster and a stylist for few fashion events in Brisbane.
-Besides fashion, he loves reading, cooking exotic meals and traveling around tropical destinations.
+Besides fashion, he loves reading, cooking exotic meals and travelling around tropical destinations.
 He plans to create his personal fashion business for style advising.
 Peter is the Editor in Chief @ highstylife.com